 Securely deliver packages.
 With electronic parcel lockers, package recipients don’t need to worry about package theft, misplacement, or damage.
 Each package is safely and securely placed in the parcel locker by mail carriers, who require a special access code to do so.
 Residents are also notified immediately when their package is delivered, and it stays safely in the parcel locker until they’re able to retrieve it.

-Parcel Pending’s parcel lockers can also be customized for your property.
+Parcel Pending’s parcel lockers can also be customized for your property to accommodate both small and large packages.
 This includes locker wrapping to showcase your logo or preferred colors.

 Learn more about retail parcel lockers here.